13 Great Outdoor Activities for Families Around Pismo Beach

 Pismo Beach surfers (Photo: @margaretmurphy via Twenty20)

-It’s fun to watch the surfers but why not take the opportunity to learn to hang ten yourself?
-Pismo Beach is packed with opportunities to learn to surf, windsurf, or kitesurf in the Pacific.
-Central Coast Surf School offers private and group surf lessons for all ages, with board and wet suit included.
+It’s fun to watch the surfers, but why not take the opportunity to learn to hang ten yourself?
+Pismo Beach is packed with opportunities for kids and adults to learn to surf, windsurf, or kitesurf in the Pacific.
+I recommend Central Coast Surf School, which offers surf lessons for all ages, with board and wet suit included.
 It also runs all-day surf camps from June until September.

 Monarch butterflies resting on a tree at the Monarch Butterfly Grove in Pismo Beach- things to do in Pismo Beach